tin0819tin/No-Covid/README.md

 - [x] Store the health status of delivery man on Blockchain(Ganache).
 - [x] Store the delivery details on Blockchain(Ganache).
 - [x] Render the geolocation of delivery man, restaurant and customer using Google Map API.
-- [x] Utilize IPFS to store image on IPFS node.
+- [x] Utilize IPFS to store images on IPFS node.